 Before you decide to purchase a 3D scanner for yourself, it’s important that you know what this technology actually is and how it works.
 First, a 3D scanner captures an object or person.
 This image data is then transferred into a 3D modeling program, and from there can be altered or modified in the software, printed, inserted into a video game, and so on.

 After an object is scanned, the model can be edited or resized via 3D design software.
-After the model is prepared, it can export into an STL file and 3D printed.
+After the model is prepared, it can export into an STL file and be 3D printed.
 Essentially, this means that anything you see in your daily life can be made 3D printable, whether it be a small object like jewelry or a large object like an automobile.

 There are many different technologies and aspects to consider when shopping for a 3D scanner.
 Keep reading below if you’re looking for more information on 3D scanning technology!